influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/concepts/glossary.md

 ## shard group

 Data on disk are organized into shard groups, logical containers organized by time and retention policy.
-Every retention policy within a database has at least one associated shard group.
+Every retention policy that contains data has at least one associated shard group.
 A given shard group contains all data from that retention policy for a certain time interval.
 The specific interval is determined by the `SHARD DURATION` of the retention policy.
 See [Retention Policy management](/influxdb/v0.13/query_language/database_management/#retention-policy-management) for more information.